Dg manifolds, formal exponential maps and homotopy Lie algebras: Preliminaries

-A \bfemph{differential graded manifold} (dg manifold in short) is a graded manifold $\cM$ together with a vector field $Q\in \XX(\cM)$ of degree $+1$ satisfying $[Q,Q]= Q\circ Q+ Q \circ Q= 0$.
-Such vector field $Q$ is called a homological vector field.
+A \bfemph{differential graded manifold} (dg manifold in short) is a graded manifold $\cM$ together with a homological vector field, i.e.\ a vector field $Q\in\XX(\cM)$ of degree $+1$ satisfying $[Q,Q]= Q\circ Q+ Q\circ Q=0$.
 For a dg manifold $(\cM, Q)$, its tangent bundle $\tangent{\cM}$ is naturally a dg manifold, with the homological vector field being the complete lift\footnote{It is also called tangent lift in the literature \cite{MR3319134,MR3754617}.} of $Q$, and in fact $\tangent{\cM}$ is a dg Lie algebroid over $\cM$ \cite{MR2534186,MR3319134}.